-“We already had a sense that there were enough internal candidates that we didn’t even need to go external with the posting,” says Kevin, who is looking forward to working with individuals he has known for a long time, but has never had the opportunity to work with directly.
+“We already had a sense that there were enough internal candidates that we didn’t even need to go external with the posting,” says the team manager, who is looking forward to working with individuals he has known for a long time, but has never had the opportunity to work with directly.

 With a combined 50+ years of experience, the team has a lot of knowledge to bring to the project from each of their CJHS backgrounds, which includes housing, corrections, and education.

-“I think we will all be able to use each other and build off the relationships that we have [from our previous programs],” says Toni.
+“I think we will all be able to use each other and build off the relationships that we have [from our previous programs],” says a GECOS coordinator.

 This will help them shape the project into what it needs to be.

 Being one of, if not the first, program to focus on gang exit in Alberta, the team is looking forward to getting somewhat creative with the development of the project and forging connections with stakeholders and the community.

 “My biggest focus is to work to help this population.
 There have been no options as far as people leaving gangs.
 I just want to give them options,” says a GECOS coordinator.